ibm-cloud-docs/account/account-upgrade.md

 If you're upgrading to reactivate a deactivated account, your account might take a few days to be fully available.
 If your account continues to be in a pending state, see [Why can't I upgrade my account?](/docs/account?topic=account-ts_upgrade_cc) for help.

 ### Promotional credit for upgrading your account
 If your upgrade included a promotional credit, the credit might take a few hours to appear in your account.
+Any unused upgrade credit expires after the 30 day period ends.
+You can view the promotional credit on the [Promotions](https://{DomainName}/billing/promotions){:external} page or the [Invoices](https://{DomainName}/billing/invoices) page in the console.
 The following table lists the current upgrade promotional amounts for different currencies:

 | Country       | Currency   | Converted Promo Amount |